Bachelor of ArtsHealth Humanities

 Why earn your degree at Bellarmine?

-Bellarmine has strong and solid connections to a variety of health-related organizations and potential employers, offering students great opportunities for experiential learning, community engagement, and job placement.
+Bellarmine has strong connections to a variety of health-related organizations and potential employers, offering students great opportunities for experiential learning, community engagement and job placement.

 You can’t ignore the human element in healing.
 People get better when you care about them. —Dr. Allan Lansing